Charm School (Roxette album): Background

 Roxette released their seventh studio album, Room Service, in 2001, and it was promoted by their first concert tour in six years.
 On 11 September 2002, vocalist Marie Fredriksson collapsed in her bathroom; the impact of the fall fractured her cranium, and she had an epileptic seizure.
 MRI scans indicated she had a brain tumour in the back of her head.
 The diagnosis led to the cancellation of Roxette's planned performance at the 2002 Night of the Proms concert series.
 After waiting several weeks for the fracture to subside, she underwent successful surgery to remove the malignant tumour, followed by months of chemotherapy and radiation treatment.
 Fredriksson was unable to speak for a considerable period of time afterward, remained unable to read, and was left blind in one eye; she also had limited hearing and mobility.

 Despite this, she collaborated with her husband Mikael Bolyos to release two solo albums over the proceeding years: The Change in 2004 and Min bäste vän – an album of Swedish covers – in 2006.
 Roxette's other permanent member, Per Gessle, also released several critically and commercially successful solo albums during this period, including Mazarin (2003) and Son of a Plumber (2005), as well as Gyllene Tider's Finn 5 fel!
 (2004).
-All of Gessle's albums were Record producer by him alongside collaborators Clarence Öfwerman and Christoffer Lundquist.
+All of Gessle's albums were produced by him alongside collaborators Clarence Öfwerman and Christoffer Lundquist.
 In June 2006, Roxette, together with Öfwerman and Lundquist, reconvened to record two new songs – "One Wish" and "Reveal" – for their greatest hits compilation A Collection of Roxette Hits: Their 20 Greatest Songs!.
 Following this, Fredriksson featured as a guest vocalist on multiple tracks of Bolyos' collaborative album A Family Affair, released in June 2007, and issued the compilation Tid för tystnad – Marie Fredrikssons ballader five months later, as well as the non-album single "Där du andas" in 2008.
 Later that year, she took part in the "Stjärnklart" series of concerts, which saw her performing an abbreviated set alongside other vocalists in Swedish concert halls.
 She also curated exhibitions of her artwork in Stockholm and Gothenburg, while Gessle released two more solo albums: En händig man in 2007 and Party Crasher in 2008.

 On the 4 May 2009 date of Gessle's "Party Crasher Tour" in Amsterdam, he and his band were joined on-stage by Fredriksson to perform renditions of "The Look" and "It Must Have Been Love".
 Immediately after this gig, Gessle announced to Swedish publication Aftonbladet that Roxette would perform at the 2009 edition of Night of the Proms, which began on 23 October 2009 and consisted of 42 dates in Belgium, Germany and the Netherlands.
 On the same date that this tour began, Swedish newspaper Expressen reported that Roxette were recording new songs, with Gessle confirming that he had been working on material for a new Roxette album since May 2009.